-CDOT recently completed a detailed transportation study of the I-70 and Kipling Street interchange.
+In 2013, CDOT completed a detailed transportation study of the I-70 and Kipling Street interchange.
 The study provided a plan for future improvements to reduce congestion, optimize operations, improve safety, and accommodate multimodal connections at the I-70 and Kipling Street interchange.

-The subsequent NEPA study will include additional public involvement before a Preferred Alternative is identified.
-Comments are welcome, and can be submitted here.
-All comments received will be considered during NEPA study.
+The subsequent NEPA study will include additional public involvement before a preferred alternative is identified.
+Comments are welcome for online submission.
+All comments received will be considered during the NEPA study.

 This study provides the framework for the long-term implementation of interchange improvements.
 Additional study, consistent with NEPA, is necessary before improvements can be implemented.
 The NEPA study will move forward using the information and recommendations from the recently completed study.

 Separate project phases for elements of the interchange reconstruction may be implemented as funding is identified.
 Next steps include:

 - Secure necessary funding to move projects forward into the NEPA process;

 - Complete NEPA analyses of interchange alternative or phased project elements;

 - Obtain right-of-way; and

 - Complete construction.

 The environmental process for the overall interchange is expected to take 12 to 24 months.
 Once funding is available, design, right-of-way acquisition and construction could take 18 to 36 months or more, depending on funding availability and project phasing.